Alfresco/docs-alfresco/content-services/latest/develop/software-architecture.md

 websites using Surf, and it provides out-of-the-box support for rendering content delivered through content delivery services, such as CMIS, Atom, and RSS.

->**Note:** The Groovy `invokedynamic` `indy` library is included in Alfresco Content Services.
+>**Note:** The Groovy `invokedynamic` `indy` library is included in Content Services.
 Depending on the JVM version, you can target close to Java performance for dynamic Groovy with `invokedynamic` support activated.

 **Features:**